Altermagnetism and superconductivity in a multiorbital t-J model: Abstract

 \section{Abstract}

-Motivated by exploring doped multi-orbital antiferromagnets (AFMs) and altermagnets ({\alm}s) we explore minimal $t$-$J$ models on the square-octagon lattice which favor such collinear magnetic orders in the regime where spin exchange dominates.
-While the AFM order breaks translational and time-reversal symmetries, the {\alm} state (equivalently, a `$d$-wave ferromagnet') features multipolar order which separately breaks time-reversal and crystal rotation symmetries but preserves their product leading to spin-split bands with zero net magnetization.
-We study the mean field phase diagram of these models as we vary doping and interactions, discovering regimes of weak and strong {\alm} order, superconductivity including uniform $s$-wave and $d$-wave pairing states, incipient $d$-wave pair density wave order, and phases with coexisting singlet-triplet pairing and AFM/{\alm} orders which appear unstable to phase separation and could host stripe order with longer-range interactions.
-Our results may be relevant to doping or pressure studies of multiorbital {\alm} materials.
+Motivated by exploring correlated multi-orbital altermagnets ({\alm}s) we study minimal $t$-$J$ models on the square-octagon lattice which favors such a collinear magnetic order.
+While antiferromagnetic order breaks translational and time-reversal symmetries, the {\alm} state (equivalently, a `$d$-wave ferromagnet') features multipolar order which separately breaks time-reversal and crystal rotation symmetries but preserves their product leading to spin-split bands with zero net magnetization.
+We study the mean field phase diagram of these multiorbital models as we vary doping and interactions, discovering two types of {\alm} order: (i) itinerant weak-coupling {\alm} metals driven by quasi-1D van Hove singularities, as well as (ii) strong {\alm} order at half-filling.
+We also find regimes of superconductivity including uniform $s$-wave and $d_{xy}$-wave pairing states, incipient $d_{xy}$-wave pair density wave order, and uniform phases with coexisting singlet-triplet pairing and {\alm} order.
+Our inhomogeneous mean field theory approach reveals that the coexistence phases are unstable to phase separation, but longer-range interactions could lead to stripe order.
+Our results may be relevant to studies of doping and pressure on {\alm} materials.